liaoyd16/TSP-SA/README.md

 --------------------------------
 The program has been tested successfully for an input of at most 500 cities.
 The user may terminate the algorithm any time he/she desires.

+To generate the executable, type 'make' at the terminal.
+An executable 'tsp-sa' gets created.

-To execute TSP-SA, type 'executable-name < input-file-name'.
+To run the executable, type 'executable-name < input-file-name'.
 For example, './tsp-sa < reuc_250'.

-Some sample input files are available in the folder 'Sample-Input-Files'.
+Some sample input files are available in the folder 'sample-input-files'.
 The input files have been created from TSPLIB (http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/).

+This was developed as part of my assignment in course CS6380 - Artificial Intelligence, IIT Madras.